casparemiljensen/sp-exam-project/README.md

 Notes
-    // Dont use auto for input types
+- Dont use auto for input types
+- We cant have references in vectors
+- Dereference: *Reaction or &Reaction

 TODO
 - FIX Process finished with exit code 139 (interrupted by signal 11:SIGSEGV)